KaarisMoiLeCrane/Mecromec-VS-Code-Extension-Pack/README.md

 # Mecromec VS Code Extension Pack

-Mecromec VS Code Extension pack is an extension pack for Visual Studio Code made by Kaaris_Moi_Le_Crane.
+Mecromec VS Code Extension pack is an extension pack for Visual Studio Code made and used by Kaaris_Moi_Le_Crane.

 ## Extensions included